What is erectile dysfunction?

 Treatment for ED is based on the cause of the problem.
 Some of the treatments that may be used include:

 - Lifestyle changes, such as cutting back on alcohol, quitting smoking, losing weight, and increasing physical activity

 - Reviewing your medicines and cutting back on or changing those that may be linked to ED

 - Psychotherapy may be used to help decrease the stress and anxiety that may be linked to sex.

 - Prescription medicines taken by mouth are commonly used to treat ED.
-There are many different drugs available.
+There are many different medicines available.

-- Be sure to tell your health care provider about all the medications you are taking, including over-the-counter medications.
-The drugs used to treat ED can have dangerous interactions with some common drugs.
+- Be sure to tell your healthcare provider about all the medicines you are taking, including over-the-counter medicines.
+The medicines used to treat ED can have dangerous interactions with some common medicines.

-- Men should not take these medications if they have a history of heart attack or stroke, or if they have a bleeding disorder or stomach ulcers.
+- Men should not take these medicines if they have a history of heart attack or stroke, or if they have a bleeding disorder or stomach ulcers.

 - Prescription medicines injected into the penis or put into the urethra are also available.